npm package discovery and stats viewer.

 About p5.plotSvg

 The p5.plotSvg library allows the p5.js creative coding toolkit to generate SVG files specifically tailored for path-based vector output devices like the AxiDraw pen-plotter.
-Note that p5.plotSvg is not a general-purpose library for importing, exporting, optimizing, or rendering SVG files in p5.js.
-The p5.plotSvg library is known to be compatible with p5.js v.1.11.2.
+Key advantages of p5.plotSvg are that it does not interfere with graphics performance during animation, and it is easy to add to projects.

-p5.plotSvg was developed by Golan Levin in November 2024 as a resource for the Drawing with Machines course at CMU School of Art.
+p5.plotSvg was initiated by Golan Levin in November 2024 as a resource for the Drawing with Machines course at CMU School of Art.
 It was created with encouragement and generous support from Bantam Tools, makers of the world's finest pen-plotting instruments.

-Quickstart Installation
+Quickstart Installation Instructions

 <!-- This is the index.html file -->